rishusinghal15/JU_CRT_PHASE_2/README.md

 ├── Day 3 (19-06-26)
 ├── Day 4 (20-06-26)
 ├── Day 5 (21-06-26)
-├── and so on ...
+├── ...
 │
 └── README.md
 ```

-Each folder contains the solutions to the questions practiced on that particular day.
+Each folder contains the solutions to the problems practiced on that particular day.

 ## Topics Covered